Global investors bet on rental property in China amid shifting political winds | ExBulletin

 NEEDLE MOVEMENT

-Tax break – which is expected to increase margins by 10% for operators – and a potential exit channel via REITs are “the driving force behind the needle,” said Eric Pang, head of capital markets for China for the JLL real estate consultancy (JLL.N).
+Tax break – which is expected to increase margins by 10% for operators – and a potential exit channel via REITs are driving the needle, said Eric Pang, head of capital markets for China for the board. real estate JLL.

 Investors will also benefit from favorable demographic winds.